 Prime Minister: One nation government backs British farmers

-- Department for Environment, Food & Rural Affairs, Prime Minister's Office, 10 Downing Street, Office of the Secretary of State for Wales, The Rt Hon David Cameron MP, The Rt Hon Stephen Crabb MP, and The Rt Hon Elizabeth Truss MP
+- Department for Environment, Food & Rural Affairs, Prime Minister's Office, 10 Downing Street, Office of the Secretary of State for Wales, The Rt Hon David Cameron, The Rt Hon Stephen Crabb, and The Rt Hon Elizabeth Truss MP

 - Part of: